rigon/photo-gallery/README.md

 Server help:

-    Usage of ./photo-gallery:
+    Usage of ./server/photo-gallery:
-      -b, --cache-thumbnails         Generate thumbnails in background when the application starts -c, --collection stringArray   Specify a new collection.
+      -b, --[no-]cache-thumbnails   Generate missing thumbnails while scanning (default true) -c, --collection strings      Specify a new collection.
 Example name=Photos,path=/photos,thumbs=/tmp List of possible options:
                                       index          Position in the collection list
                                       name           Name of the collection
                                       path           Path to load the albums from thumbs         Path to store the thumbnails
                                       db             Path to cache DB, if a filename is provided it will be located in thumbnails directory hide=false     Hide the collection from the list (does not affect webdav) rename=true    Rename files instead of overwriting them readonly=false
-          --disable-webdav           Disable WebDAV
+          --disable-scan            Disable scans on start, by default runs regular (same as quick plus thumbnails) --disable-webdav          Disable WebDAV
-          --host string              Specify a host (default "localhost") -p, --port int                 Specify a port (default 3080) -r, --recreate-cache           Recreate cache DB, required after DB version upgrade
+          --full-scan               Perform a full scan on start (validates if all cached data is up to date) -h, --host string             Specify a host (default "localhost") -p, --port int                Specify a port (default 3080) -r, --recreate-cache          Recreate cache DB, required after DB version upgrade

 ### Docker